What is Risograph?

 # = the sheet of paper, A/B = front or back)

-G = Green, FO = Fluorescent Orange
+FP = Fluorescent Pink, FO = Fluorescent Orange

 Zine / booklet file setup